centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 This error message means that a Perl library required to use the *curl* backend is missing.

-In order to fix this issue, install the Net::Curl::Easy Perl library using the following command:
+In order to fix this issue, install the Net\:\:Curl\:\:Easy Perl library using the following command:

 ```bash